Iron County Hunting

 Iron County Bird & Fowl Hunting

 Woodcock, ruffed grouse, partridge, and a variety of duck species can all be found throughout the Iron County Area.
 With over 42,000 acres of lakes, area ducks and geese thrive.
 Dubbed one of the best ruffed grouse hunting areas by the Ruffed Grouse Society, the opportunities are endless within all of our forests.
 One of the major contributors to the area’s success is the fact that half of our forests are full of aspen – the perfect habitat for grouse and woodcock.
+Click here to find all bird hunting season dates.

 Wild Turkey Hunting In Iron County Michigan

 A wild turkey is an exciting bird to hunt.
 For a long time, turkey experts said that wild turkeys could never survive a winter in the north.
 In spite of the experts, in 1994 Wildlife Unlimited launched a project to introduce the wild turkey into Iron County.
-The project was so successful with an estimated population of 3,000 birds and spring & fall hunt seasons!
+The project was so successful with an estimated population of 3,000 birds for spring & fall hunt seasons!

 Don’t miss the chance to hunt wild turkey.